1. Start with a blank mod

 Without any CSS, the result looks very basic:

-Click the gear (cog) in the header of the CSS panel to open the CSS settings.
+Click CSS Assets.
 From there, you can either choose a stylesheet from the dropdown menu or paste a URL to other stylesheets.

 In the dropdown shown below, the first few stylesheet options are "Namespaced".
 Using these stylesheets will only affect your mods, while styles you add from other external stylesheets will be applied to your entire page.
 See Namespaced CSS for more details.

 Bootstrap 4 is listed in the dropdown, but let's say we want to use Bootstrap 3 instead.
 In that case, we can find a CDN that has Bootstrap 3 (or host our own).
-In this case, we can use the following URL from Bootstrap CDN:
+In this case, we can use the following URL from Bootstrap CDN (opens new window):

 Copy and paste this URL into the mod input that says Add external stylesheet, then click Add.